omnine/cpuhogtd/README.md

 # How to test

+In order to test with [system-load-generator](https://github.com/pradykaushik/system-load-generator) was very helpful for this project during the development.
+However it can only be run on LINUX, as it used `lscpu`, I forked it at https://github.com/omnine/system-load-generator/tree/develop.

-In order to test with [system-load-generator](https://github.com/pradykaushik/system-load-generator), You need to reduce the intervals.
+ You need to reduce the intervals.

+`system-load-generator.bat --load-type cpuload`

 ```
 {